 Some of Indigenous Australia’s sacred sites, include Uluru and Kata Tjuta.
 Observing the rock of Uluru change colours at dawn and dusk is an “only in Australia” experience.

-Australians love camping.
-When the weather is on their side, summer holidays are spent a week or two in a booked camp ground, usually close to the beach or water and among friends.
+One of the best things to do in Australia is camping.
+When the weather is on your side, many families spend their summer holidays at a camp ground, usually close to the beach or water and among friends.

 Our family always camped at Tidal River camp ground, in Wilson’s Promontory National park in Victoria.
-Growing up visiting stunning beaches and natural wildlife and surrounds has made us feel incredibly lucky to experience this semi remote location.
+Growing up visiting stunning beaches, and natural wildlife in this hidden gem in Victoria and surrounds has made us feel incredibly lucky to experience this semi remote location.

 Connecting with the same friends, year after year and living simply from a tent or van has created an affinity with nature.